 What is the difference between a homeschool co-op and a University-Model School®?

 University-Model Schools® and homeschool co-ops share similar core principles but differ significantly in structure and scope.
-University-Model® Schools (UMS) provide professional administration and trained faculty responsible for curriculum and instruction but partner with parents or family members to deliver instruction.
+University-Model® Schools (UMS) provide professional administration and trained faculty responsible for curriculum and instruction during on campus school days while also partnering with parents or family members to deliver instruction on satellite days (at-home instruction.

-UMS offers specific grade levels, consistent accountability from semester to semester, collaborative planning, and a full spectrum of courses with prerequisites and diploma plans.
+UMS offers specific grade levels, consistent accountability from semester to semester, collaborative planning, and a full spectrum of courses.
 Generally speaking, homeschool co-ops are age-integrated with varied curriculum and typically administrated by parents.

 How does communication take place between parents and teachers?